1) In a glass jar - Wrapped in baking paper - Several weeks

 2) In an airtight jar with an alcohol base - Several years of conservation :

-Arrange your vanilla beans vertically in a jar with an alcohol base (rum, gin, vodka).
+Arrange your vanilla beans vertically in a jar with a base of alcohol (rum, gin, vodka).

-Only one of the ends of your bean must be in contact with the alcohol base.
+Only one of the ends of your vanilla bean should be in contact with the alcohol base.

 This way, your beans will keep for several months.